peterzenger/peterzenger.github.io/README.md

     - Take a screenshot of your version and rename it "social-image.png" and place it there.

    Next time if you make changes, repeat from step 8.

-Facing issues?
-Feel free to contact at hashirshoaeb@gmail.com.